Sat4j: the boolean satisfaction and optimization library for Java

 A getting started guide is currently under development.
 Your feedback about it is welcome.

-A Wiki-Style documentation is also available from SAT4J @ Objectweb.
-Please report problems and feature request using OW2 Jira Trackers If you need help, you can contact us preferably on our forums or by sending an email to help at sat4j dot org.
+Please report problems and feature request using OW2 Gitlab Trackers If you need help, you can contact us preferably by sending an email to help at sat4j dot org.

 If you are looking for the detailed features available in the library, the description of the solvers submitted to the various competitions and evaluations is a good start: